zhvng/open-musiclm/README.md

 ```

 ### Semantic Stage + Coarse Stage + Fine Stage
-Once we have a working kmeans and RVQ, we can now train the semantic, coarse and fine stages.
+Once we have a working K-means and RVQ, we can now train the semantic, coarse and fine stages.
 These stages can be trained concurrently.
 ```shell
 python ./scripts/train_semantic_stage.py \
     --results_folder ./results/semantic \ # where to save results and checkpoints